Peace and Friendship Stadium: Training facility and auxiliary courts

 The arena features a full training court for the senior men's team of Olympiacos, which is also used by the club's reserve team, Olympiacos B Development Team.
 The arena also has additional auxiliary basketball courts.
 The auxiliary courts are used by the youth clubs of Olympiacos.

 Other uses

 The arena is occasionally used for events like congresses, music concerts, and indoor motocross races.
-The Scorpions, Phil Collins, Dire Straits, Status Quo, UB40, Gloria Estefan, Deep Purple, and Placebo, are among the artists who have performed at the Peace and Friendship Stadium.
+The Scorpions, Phil Collins, Dire Straits, Status Quo, UB40, Gloria Estefan, Deep Purple, A-HA and Placebo, are among the artists who have performed at the Peace and Friendship Stadium.

 Outside the main arena, in the same stadium building, there is a 942-seat amphitheater, and various other halls of a total area of 16,048 sqm, where exhibitions and congresses take place.

 Transportation

 The Peace and Friendship Stadium is located in the Neo Faliro area of Piraeus municipality, on the coastal Poseidonos Avenue, and at the end of the Kifissou Avenue.
 It is 2 km away from the port of Piraeus.
-It sits on a major transportation hub, next to the Faliro metro station on Athens Metro Line 1, and the SEF tram stop, the terminus of Athens Tram.
+It sits on a major transportation hub, next to the Faliro metro station on Athens Metro Line 1, and the SEF tram stop.